 The Master of Arts degree in Religion and Society, offering customizable options of study, is designed for those seeking to serve the church and world in the 21st century in a variety of capacities.
 The program is ideal for individuals seeking deeper biblical, theological, and philosophical insight, spiritual growth, practical competency, and cultural literacy in the context of a range of vocational settings—health care, the local church (non-ordained ministry), non-profit organizations, secondary education (teaching certifications must be obtained independently), and further graduate study.

 Students may complete this program prior to beginning professional or graduate school.
-Students enrolled or enrolling in other LLU programs may be interested in pursuing it as a dual-degree option.
+Students enrolled or enrolling in other LLU programs may be interested in pursuing it as a dual degree.
 Others may seek to complement already completed courses of study.

 The curriculum covers the basic areas of theology, biblical studies, and Christian spirituality, and can also be customized around a particular area of interest.
 Using the resources of the School of Religion and the entire University, each student and their mentor will formulate and acquire faculty approval for a personalized area of emphasis that matches their interests and qualifications.
 Possible areas of emphases include: